realitymod/Manual/en/the_basics.md

 ![](../assets/aavehicles.png)

-* **Boat:** PR:BF2 has a variety of boats both armed and un-armed.
+* **Boat:** PR:BF2 has a variety of boats, both armed and un-armed.

 ![](../assets/boats.png)

-* **Transport Helicopter:** These helicopters usually come equipped with door-guns for the mounted infantry to use.They are also capable of dropping heavy supply crates.
+* **Transport Helicopter:** These helicopters usually come equipped with door-guns for the mounted infantry to use.
+They are also capable of dropping heavy supply crates.
 There are light, medium and heavy transport choppers.
-See the section on Supply Crates to read on which variant has which crates available to it.
+See the section on [Supply Crates](the_basics.md#crates) to read on which variant has which crates available to it.

 ![](../assets/transheli.png)

 * **Attack Helicopters:** These helicopters come equipped with machine-gun pods and a variety of rockets and missiles.
 There are light, medium and heavy variants.
-Recon helicopters with the ability to laze targets and use their thermal cameras also fall under this category in PR:BF2.
+Under this category also fall recon helicopters with the ability to laze targets and use their thermal cameras.
 They are not always armed.

 ![](../assets/attackhelis.png)